ATM Withdrawal Rules: Decoding Daily Limits and Transaction Charges for 2026

 What Are Your Daily ATM Withdrawal Limits?

-For most standard savings accounts in India, the daily ATM cash withdrawal limit typically ranges from ₹10,000 to ₹25,000.
+For most standard savings accounts in India, the daily ATM cash withdrawal limit typically ranges from Rs 10,000 to Rs 25,000 as of 2026.
 However, this is just a general idea.
 Some banks might offer slightly lower limits, while others, especially for premium accounts, can go much higher.

 It’s important to remember that this limit is usually for a 24-hour period, not per transaction.
-So, if your limit is ₹20,000, you can take out ₹10,000 twice, or ₹5,000 four times, until you reach that total within the day.
+So, if your limit is Rs 20,000, you can take out Rs 10,000 twice, or Rs 5,000 four times, until you reach that total within the day.
+This helps you plan your withdrawals efficiently.

 Why Do ATM Transactions Have Charges?

 The Reserve Bank of India (RBI) mandates that banks provide a certain number of free ATM transactions to their customers each month.
 This is a great benefit that ensures you can access your cash without constant fees.
-Typically, you get:
+As per RBI guidelines for 2026, you typically get:

 • Five free transactions per month at your own bank’s ATMs.
 This includes both cash withdrawals and non-financial transactions like balance enquiries or mini statements.